Our Services

 Illogan Fun Day

 In 2023, the first-ever Illogan Fun Day burst onto the scene, and boy, did it bring the heat!
 The whole family was in for a treat with Illogan Parish Council serving up top-notch refreshments and entertainment to die for.
-It was a smashing hit with everyone, and guess what?
-We’re doing it again in 2024!
-Keep your eyes peeled on the website and Facebook page for juicy tidbits on what’s in store.
+Fast forward to 2024 and it was a total hit again, leaving everyone buzzing!
+Ang guess what’s cooking for 2025!
+Yep, we’re doing it all over again!
+So keep your eyes peeled on the website and Facebook page for all the tasty updates.

 Remembrance Parade